-- 31. Nearly all the SADC Member States have opened up their economies and have instituted some of the most open trade regimes.
+- 31. Nearly all the SADC Member States have opened up their economies and are instituted some of the most open trade regimes.
 Trade accounts for over 50 per cent of the GDP of most of the countries in the region.
-In Angola, for example, oil production and its supporting activities provide about 85% of GDP.
-In Botswana, about 36% of the exports come from the mining industry, while in Namibia the figure is as high as 50%.
+In Angola, for example, oil production and its supporting activities provide about 85 per cent of GDP.
+In Botswana, about 36 per cent of the exports come from the mining industry, while in Namibia the figure is as high as 50 per cent.
 Consequently, declines in mineral commodity prices have an effect on the GDP growth of the countries in the region.
 The financial crisis has also affected global economic growth and resulted in a decline in the demand for commodities, such as aluminium, copper, cobalt, nickel, lead and zinc.
 Commodity prices have dropped to their lowest level since 2004.
 The price of copper, a commodity produced by Botswana, the Democratic Republic of Congo, Zambia and Namibia, has fallen sharply since July 2008.
 Copper prices have fallen from US\$8,930 per metric ton in July 2008 to an average of US\$3,900 per metric ton between January and March 2009.
 Diamond prices have also behaved in a similar way, affecting Botswana, Namibia and South Africa. - 32.
 Since most SADC countries depend on the export of primary mineral commodities used in the production of consumer goods for the European and American markets, the low demand worldwide has had a negative impact on them.
 Most have had to revise their growth rates forecast for 2009.
-South Africa has revised its growth rate from 3.1% to 0.2% for 2009, Lesotho, from 5.1% to 4.6% and Zambia, to slightly above 4%.
+South Africa has revised its growth rate from 3.1 per cent to 0.2 per cent for 2009, Lesotho, from 5.1 per cent to 4.6 per cent and Zambia, to slightly above 4 per cent.
 It should be noted, however, that the revision of growth rates is a worldwide phenomenon.

-E. Exploration And Prospecting
+5. Exploration and Prospecting